EcoPark & Dog Park

 The Dog Park, nicknamed the Clearview EcoBark, is located near the North boundary of the Ecopark.
 The main parking lot for the dog park is accessed on County Road 96 at the end of Mowat Street.

-The dog park is fully equipped with tunnels, ramps, a drinking water fountain, a dog washing station, leash holders, benches and picnic tables.
+The dog park is fully equipped with tunnels, ramps, a drinking water fountain, leash holders, benches and picnic tables.
 In addition, to ensure security and overall safety of pets, there is a double gated entrance to prevent dogs running off when entering or exiting.
 The dog park is open year round from sunrise to sunset.
+There is small dog area that is enclosed with a fence to allow smaller and more timid dogs an opportunity to be off-leash.
 Please respect the rules as posted at the entrance of the facility.

-The new Community Garden includes the communal garden plots to grow produce to support the Clearview-Stayner Food Bank and will also have two types of allotment garden plots available for individuals to rent.
+The new Community Garden includes the communal garden plots to collectively grow produce and will also has two types of allotment garden plots available for individuals to rent.

 Read the Garden Manual below for more information: